 - Access to campus resources from remote personal computers via external providers (such as Comcast, CenturyLink, hotel networks, or any wireless network), shall be secure, e.g. encrypted over a VPN connection terminated on the University’s VPN concentrator.

 - To prevent the inadvertent release of sensitive information stored on hard drives, all drives must be sanitized in accordance with the guidelines in NIST 800-88 Revision 1 (http:// dx.doi.org/10.6028/NIST.SP.800-88r1) prior to release to other agencies, or disposal.
 Surplus Property will either sanitize or destroy disk drives for a nominal fee.

 - The amount of sensitive information collected and stored shall be the minimum amount required for the efficient and effective conduct of business and academic functions.
-In particular, sensitive information that is old and not needed in the normal course of academic/business operations should be removed and archived elsewhere, e.g. on tape, optical disk, etc.
+In particular, sensitive information that is old and not needed in the normal course of academic/business operations should be removed and archived elsewhere, e.g. on tape, optical disk, on a “dark archive,” etc.